abhinike/serviceWorkerDatabase/README.md

 1. post
     -> information to database
 2. Display
-    -> information from database for perticular database
+    -> information from database for particular database
 3. update
     -> information of any category from its name
 4. delete